tchibatron/dbeaver/Database-navigator.md

-The Database Navigator view is the main view to work with the structure and content of databases.
+Database Navigator is the main view to work with the structure and content of databases.

 [[images/database-navigator.png]]